-Our team of architects, Korte Design, delivers best-value warehouse design that saves owners time and money while making corporate visions possible.
+Our team of architects, Korte Design, delivers the best-value warehouse design that saves owners time and money while making corporate visions possible.
 This is one of our most recognizable projects.
-It helped Anheuser-Busch streamline their distribution while maintaining strong brand equity throughout their facility.
+It helped Anheuser-Busch streamline its distribution while maintaining strong brand equity throughout the facility.

-Other green building design features include low-energy lighting, low VOC paint, environmentally friendly carpeting and low-water-use fixtures.
+Other green building design features include low-energy lighting, low-volatile organic compounds paint, environmentally friendly carpeting and low-water-use fixtures.
 The exterior walls of the building are constructed of insulated, Tilt-Up concrete that we cast on site.
 In May 2010, we completed construction, and the facility opened its doors.

-We’re proud to help Anheuser-Busch (now AB-Inbev) build their corporate vision and make their distribution more efficient.
+We’re proud to help Anheuser-Busch (now AB-Inbev) build its corporate vision and make distribution more efficient.
 We’re trained and knowledgeable in all facets of warehouse design, and we can do the same for you.
 Learn about warehouse design by The Korte Company.